spodell/Darkhorse2/README.txt

 	input amino acid sequences, update_dh_database.pl also requires users to prepare a tab-delimited text file (unix line endings please) with one line per sequence.
-Each line should contain three columns (note that columns 2 and 3 will be repeated on multiple lines).
+Each line should contain three columns (note that columns 2 and 3 may be repeated on multiple lines).

 			sequence_id_number    species_name     lineage